6lj/CV-Builder-Web/README.md

 # CV Builder

 A professional, web-based CV Builder application that allows users to create, preview, and download their CVs as PDFs.
-The application features a multi-page form for entering personal information, professional summary, experience, education, certifications, skills, and languages, with a real-time preview and an option to download a pre-built "Developer CV."
+The application features a multi-page form for entering personal information, professional summary, experience, education, certifications, skills, and languages.

 ## Features